frincutudor/playground/README.md

 1. Open PowerShell as an administrator.
 If you already have it opened then you can ignore this step.
 2. Execute below command to start minikube:  `minikube start --vm-driver hyperv --hyperv-virtual-switch "Minikube" --v=7 --alsologtostderr`

+### Automatic configuration - WIP

+This setup can be ran automatically using the `/kubernetes-cluster/setup.sh` script.

+IMPORTANT: It needs to be ran from Windows PowerShell with admin rights!!

+1. Run `Get-NetAdapter`.
+This will return all the available netadapters
+2. After choosing a net adapter (ex.
+Ethernet, Wi-Fi) the run the following command:
+`New-VMSwitch -name  <name-of-switch> -NetAdapterName <name-of-net-adapter> -AllowManagementOS $true`